kakshak07/Escape-BreakOut-Game/README.md

 ## Editor
 The editor can be used to create custom levels which can then be loaded in and played.
 Simply pick a tile size and resolution then start adding tiles and enemies.
 When adding an enemy patrol, if you click and hold for at least 1 second the enemy will pause for that amout of time on the tile.
-If you would like to share any level you make I would be happy to add it into the game.
-Simply open a feature request [here](https://github.com/Ben-Ryder/Escape/issues).

 ### Troublshooting
 If your level fails to load, check the `main.log` file, it might help point out the problem.
 If you are still unsure, or think it's a bug let me know.
 Here are a few things to remember: